PteroPackages/PteroJS/README.md

 ## Contributing

-Please see the [todo list](https://github.com/PteroPackages/PteroJS/blob/main/TODO.md) or [issues](https://github.com/PteroPackages/PteroJS/issues) section for contributing ideas.
+Please see the [issues](https://github.com/PteroPackages/PteroJS/issues) section for contributing ideas.
 New ideas/features are also welcome.

 1. [Fork this repo](https://github.com/PteroPackages/PteroJS/fork)!
 2. Make a branch from `main` (`git branch -b <new-feature>`)